oracle/node-oracledb/doc/api.md

 ### <a name="connpooling"></a> 15.3 Connection Pooling

 When applications use a lot of connections for short periods, Oracle recommends using a connection pool for efficiency.
+Each connection in a pool should be used for a given unit of work, such as a transaction or a set of sequentially executed statements.
+Statements should be [executed sequentially, not in parallel](#numberofthreads) on each connection.

 Each node-oracledb process can use one or more connection pools.
-Each pool can contain one or more connections.
-A pool can grow or shrink, as needed.
+Each pool can contain zero or more connections.
 In addition to providing an immediately available set of connections, pools provide [dead connection detection](#connpoolpinging) and transparently handle Oracle Database [High Availability events](#connectionha).
 This helps shield applications during